zheng129/programming-languages/README.md

 #### About the blog?

 Blogging is important.
 I am sure you all read blogs and you know what great contribution they can make to teaching and learning.
 Let me give you some examples of blogs I enjoy reading (even if I never manage to read them regularly).

-One of the oldest blogs by legendary John Baez from Riverside:
+One of the oldest science blogs (mostly physics and maths) is by legendary John Baez from Riverside:
 			http://math.ucr.edu/home/baez/TWF.html

-One by my friend and colleague Pawel Sobocinski who is breaking new ground with his blog on linear algebra as a programming language:
+My friend and colleague Pawel Sobocinski is breaking new ground with his blog on linear algebra as a programming language:
 			https://graphicallinearalgebra.net

 Of course there many more ... let me know your favourites ... a recent example (thanks to Justin Dressel) that is very relevant for programming language design is